Aummul-B/Machine-Learning/README.md

       * 10 feautures used to predict whether the passenger might have survived or not.
 [Kaggle Page](https://www.kaggle.com/c/titanic)

     4. Student Intervention:
+      * Dive in to understand the various factors behind students who pass and who don't.
+Understand various factors that may indicate whether a student(probable to fail)  needs an intervention or not.
+Example:

         ![alt text](https://github.com/sprataps/Machine-Learning/blob/master/Student%20Intervention/Internet.JPG)

       * Goal is to identify students who might need early intervention.
-Classification is done to classify students in either of the two           categories based on 30 features.
+Total features are 30.
 Target value is either the student passed (passed='yes') or not (passed='no').

     5. Others:
       * Gradient Descent implementation (Python)